Optimization

 ClipScale

-For the location scale, it is often the case that optimization is stable only when the smallest eigenvalue of the scale matrix is strictly positive[D2020].
+For the location-scale family, it is often the case that optimization is stable only when the smallest eigenvalue of the scale matrix is strictly positive[D2020].
 To ensure this, we provide the following projection operator:

 AdvancedVI.ClipScale